terabyte128/braintrust-bot-rails/README.md

 **Summons**

-- [ ] Send a message to all members of a chat by tagging them all, so they'll be notified even if the chat is mused
+- [ ] Send a message to all members of a chat by tagging them all, so they'll be notified even if the chat is muted

 **Quotes**

 - [ ] Store quotes from a chat (message text, author, sender, context)
 - [ ] Quotes with locations (optional)
 - [ ] Retrive quotes at random
-- [ ] Alexa support
+- [ ] Alexa support (ask Alexa for a random quote)
 - [ ] Automatically send quotes once a day with some probability (can be disabled)

 **Photos**